 Below is an image that was taken from the official website that shows the results of running this particular tool after collecting credential information from the local machine.

-On Oct 18, 2015, a blog post appeared in the NirBlog’s website (the official blog of nirsoft.net) where the tool’s author shared his concerns regarding how AV vendors detected his tools as malicious, and not properly notifying their customers that those tools, especially the password-recovery, should not be marked as such.
-In the same blog post, he shared a table which shows how many vendors detect his tools as malicious.
+In 2015, a blog post appeared on the NirBlog’s website (the official blog of nirsoft.net) where the tool’s author shared his concerns regarding how AV vendors detected his tools as malicious, and not properly notifying their customers that those tools, especially the password-recovery, should not be marked as such.
+In the same blog post, he shared a table that shows how many vendors detect his tools as malicious.
 Despite the fact that the assumptions in this blog post may seem valid from a Developer’s perspective, the argument does not fully apply from the perspective of an AV vendor.
 It is clear that an AV vendor must warn at all times of any artifact that is known - or behaves - in a suspicious manner.
 According to NirSoft’s False-Positive report, AV vendors began marking the password-recovery tools as PUA in 2004.

 Imagine a hypothetical scenario in which a machine is compromised and the attacker uploads to the affected machine “netcat”, a tool not only known for Network testing and troubleshooting purposes, but one that is also commonly leveraged by attackers to backdoor systems for later access.
 This tool is commonly marked as a PUA, since the nature of its functionalities can easily be misused.
 If the owner of the compromised system had an AV installed, and it did not notice and warn the user about the presence of the tool on his system, then that user would have a legitimate right to blame the AV vendor for not properly noticing/blocking the program.
 After all, if the context of the use of the PUA is known by the user, most AV software has the ability to “white-list” any program of the user’s election, but if it is not specifically identified as authorized, the program must be treated as a PUA.